Skip navigation

 Liability insurance

-Personally hold professional liability insurance in the amount of $5 million to ensure coverage wherever you practice as a physiotherapist in Alberta, regardless of role or employment environment.
+Personally hold professional liability insurance in the amount of $5 million to ensure coverage wherever you practice as a physiotherapist in Alberta, regardless of role, employment environment, or practice status.
+All regulated members of the College must carry professional liability insurance as a condition of registration.
+You must have an active policy at all times.

 Supervised practice